DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 We added the hint text “You can go into more detail about this in your personal statement.” to the ”Did this job involve working in a school or with children?” question to encourage candidates to give more details about relevant jobs in their personal statement.

-On the review page, we simplified the design, moving away from a table and just using headings with horizontal lines between jobs, enclosed within a bordered section.
+On the review page, we switched from a table to headings with horizontal lines between jobs, enclosed within a bordered section.
 This removed the need to include column headings and a table caption, and addressed accessibility issues with having used a row of merged cells for the break in history prompts.

 The Add another job button was moved to the top of the page, for consistency with other sections.